petatemarvin26/react-webpack/README.md

 #### Step 4:

-Now you can start the bundler using `npm start` and open the web pplication
+Now you can start the bundler using `npm start` and open the web application

 #